 How to Make Buttermilk from Regular Milk

 Buttermilk is a tangy, slightly thickened dairy product that’s a staple ingredient in many recipes.
-While you can purchase buttermilk at most grocery stores, making your buttermilk at home is incredibly easy, cost-effective, and rewarding.
+While you can purchase buttermilk at most grocery stores.
+This making your buttermilk at home is incredibly easy, cost-effective, and rewarding.
 In addition, you can also have complete control over the ingredients, ensuring no unwanted preservatives or additives.
 This article will provide a simple step-by-step guide about how to make buttermilk at Home from regular milk.

 How to Make Buttermilk from Regular Milk